-2 A species whose status as native or introduced is unknown.
-Category 1 cryptogenic species are those previously recorded from New Zealand whose identity as either native or non-indigenous is unclear.
+2 Category 1 cryptogenic species are those previously recorded from New Zealand whose identity as either native or non-indigenous is unclear.
 Includes species that may have been introduced to New Zealand before scientific records began and those newly-described species exhibiting invasive behaviour in New Zealand but for which there are no known records outside the New Zealand region.
 Category 2 cryptogenic species are those newly-discovered species for which there is insufficient information to determine whether New Zealand lies within their native distribution.